gladshire/phylo_construction/README.md

 # Transcriptome assembly pipeline

-***NOTE: This pipeline is not finished.
-As of now, it can perform all assembly steps up to and including chimera detection and removal.
-Downstream steps, such as clustering, tree construction, and tree analysis are not yet implemented***

 This pipeline, heavily adapted from that created by Yang Lab [[1]](#1), assembles *de novo* transcriptomes from raw SRA data retrievable from the NCBI database.
 As an extended version of Yang's, this pipeline enables automatic retrieval and assembly of RNA-seq data, and is more adapted to performing bulk-assemblies in fewer steps.
 Through the wrapping and use of several third-party packages, all of which are listed below, this pipeline performs all pre-processing, filtration, and QC steps necessary for the bulk assembly of ready-to-use transcriptomes.

 ## Dependencies